hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

 new version of ABI (abi4) that is planned to be compatible with both noGIL and GIL builds of CPython.
-In order to achieve that, Sam, the author of PEP 703, plans to make `PyObject *` opaque (so it will narrow to the semantics of a handle) and also, the `Py_INCREF` will use an indirection over a function pointer to actually call the incref logic.
+In order to achieve that, Sam, the author of PEP 703, plans to make `PyObject *` opaque (so it will narrow to the semantics of a handle) and also, the `Py_INCREF` will, in some cases, use an indirection over a function pointer to actually call the incref logic.
 This is, again, a big step forward for alternative implementations.

 # Cython/HPy